SQL WHERE Clause

 Using WHERE With UPDATE and DELETE

-In addition to the SELECT statement, the WHERE clause can also be used with UPDATE and DELETE statements.
+As mentioned above, the WHERE clause can be used with UPDATE and DELETE statements in addition to the SELECT statement.
 Examples of how to use the WHERE clause with these two commands can be seen in the UPDATE and DELETE sections.

 For these exercises, assume we have a table called Users with the following data: